-The impacts of the cost-of-living crisis will be felt within this Council for years to come with increased costs for homelessness, rough sleepers, leisure facilities.
-Along with lost income in car parking, building control and other income streams into 2024/2025 and beyond.
-As well as additional energy and fuel costs due to the cost-of-living crisis and high oil prices due to the war in Ukraine and unrest in Middle East.
+The impacts of the cost-of-living crisis will be felt within this Council for years to come with increased costs for homelessness, rough sleepers and leisure facilities.
+Along with lost income in car parking, building control and other income streams into 2025/2026 and beyond.
+There will also be additional energy and fuel costs due to the cost-of-living crisis and high oil prices due to the war in Ukraine and unrest in Middle East.
 The Council has been able to offset some of these additional costs by installing solar panels and reducing the energy usage in the council offices.